 3) Your Obstacles.
 What’s standing in your way?
 What potential problems will you have to face?
 It can be a busy work schedule, or a lot of time spent driving the kids to their activities, being shy with strangers or having a house too small to host a meeting.
 List everything you see about your market that may be an obstacle as well, for instance living in a remote area may be perceived as an obstacle.
 Or perhaps you live in a community where relying on conventional medicine is the norm, or you may not be the first Distributor in your area to get into the essential oil business.
 The more obstacles you can identify, the more potential pockets of opportunity you will be able to find thanks to what you will do in step #4.

 4) Turn your obstacles into assets.
-Discover a way that each obstacle can work in your favor.
+Discover a way that each obstacle can work in your favour.
 Often a new Distributor will say they don’t have a lot of time to build a business because they work a lot of hours at a job.
 They have written that down under “Obstacles.”
 How do you turn that into an asset?
 Working a lot of hours has to involve a few breaks including a lunch one.
 You may work in or near to a shopping mall – a place filled with people.
 Your work may give you the opportunity to meet a lot of people (having a chance to build relationships, let them smell your oil, comment on your pendant).
 It may involve a commute on public transit where you can meet people, or it may mean daily opportunities to put posters or notes on bulletin boards in public places around work and adjoining offices/buildings.
 There are assets in your everyday world everywhere masquerading as obstacles!

 5) Your Tools.
 List all the tools at your disposal.
 The obvious tools are your essential oils and Company literature.
 Include any tools you have made yourself like testimonial brochures, flyers or websites.
 What other tools can you find?
 Hint: Terra Cotta Pendants!